bcbio/bcbio-nextgen-vm/README.rst

 ----------------

-Run `bcbio-nextgen`_ genomic sequencing analysis pipelines using code and tools isolated inside of lightweight containers and virtual machines.
+Run `bcbio-nextgen`_ genomic sequencing analysis pipelines using code and tools isolated inside of lightweight containers.
 This enables:

 - Improved installation: Pre-installing all required biological code, tools and system libraries inside a container removes the difficulties associated with supporting multiple platforms.
-Installation only requires setting up the virtual environment and download of the latest container.
+Installation only requires setting up `docker`_ and download of the latest container.

 - Pipeline isolation: Third party software used in processing is fully isolated and will not impact existing tools or software.
 This eliminates the need for